-- Monopolistically competitive markets do not have all the desirable welfare properties of perfectly competitive markets. - Because P > MC, the market quantity is below the socially efficient quantity. - Yet, not easy for policymakers to fix this problem: Firms earn zero profits, so cannot require them to reduce prices.
+- Monopolistically competitive markets do not have all the desirable welfare properties of perfectly competitive markets. - Because P > MC, market quantity < socially efficient quantity. - Yet, not easy for policymakers to fix this problem: Firms earn zero profits, so cannot require them to reduce prices.